diosamuel/redirect-url/README.md

 # Redirect Things
 Just simple tool that help you redirecting the web.

-This is a tutorial about how to use redirect-url

 ## How to use
 Open a new tab on your browser and run this link
 ```